Frequently Asked Questions About Signal Boosters

 3. Are Mobile Phone Signal Repeaters Safe To Use?

 Mobile phones are known to emit some form of radiation which can be harmful to our health.
 Radiation emitted however becomes worse if the phone struggles to get reception.
 A cell phone repeater, however, makes the signal more available hence reducing strain on your phone; thus, very little radiation is emitted.
-In addition to this, all our cell phone repeaters are certified.
+In addition to this, all our phone repeaters are legal and certified.
 Signal boosters improve the bars on your handset or smartphone and reduce the power levels and hence reduce radiation.

 4. Why Should I Consider Ordering My Custom Signal Boosters Solution From Your Website?

 We are one of the leading mobile phone repeater suppliers in the UK.
-Our Uk team of installers is based in the Uk and for self install we only sell OFCOM exempt and easy to use and time-tested mobile repeaters that come with a warranty and after-sales support.
+Our Uk team of installers is based in the Uk and for self install we only sell OFCOM license exempt and easy to use and time-tested mobile repeaters that come with a warranty and after-sales support.
 We also have our UK customer support staff ready to help you choose the most appropriate signal booster for unique applications.
 If for one reason or another, the signal booster doesn’t perform to your expectations, we will allow you to return and change it for you.
 These are just some of the benefits you’ll get from ordering with us.
 You can consider us the longest and best UK signal booster installer service, Leasing solutions and flexible terms and payment plans as also available to UK citizens with good credit scores.

 5. What If I Have 4 Or 5 Bars On My Phone But I Can’t Make A Call?